Bucket List for Stargazers and Amateur Astronomers

 4. Venus Transits: There have been two Venus transit events in the twenty-first century.
 This is when the planet Venus passes in front of the sun.
 It appears as a black dot moving across the sun's disk.
 I missed the first one, but I watched the second one through a telescope with solar filters that was organized by a local astronomy group.

 5. Venus Conjunction With the Moon: I was lucky enough to spot Venus emerging from behind the crescent moon in the year 2005.
-I immediately alerted a few of my family members and friends so that they too could watch the spectacle.
+I immediately alerted a few of my family members and friends so they too could watch the spectacle.

 Solar System Planets